MCB112 Biological Sequence Analysis

 A goal of the course is to teach you how to understand and do biological data analysis yourself, without relying on interdisciplinary collaborations between people of disparate skills and interests.
 This is what the weekly sequence analysis projects are designed to push you to do.

-As you're learning, though, you are free to talk with each other, to consult any resource, and to study code from other sources.
+As you're learning, though, you are free to talk with each other, to consult any resource, and to study code from any other sources.
 This is how we learn anything.
 It's how you'll learn at every step of your future.
 We trust you to know the difference between asking a friend for help versus copying their answer.

 The principle is that although we encourage you to learn in any way that you prefer, each week you must reach the point where you can understand and execute your work independently and originally; this independence and originality is what we'll be looking for.

 We trust you.
 We expect you to act with honor and integrity.
-For example, it would not be hard to find previous versions of the course notes and problem sets online, but you should not go looking for them, and we trust you not to.
+For example, it may not be hard to find previous versions of the course notes and problem sets online, but you should not go looking for them, and we trust you not to.
 We expect you are taking the course because you want to learn.

 Auditing the course; pass/fail option